NateEag/nateeag.com/pages/software/ideas.md

 the distributed QR scanning logic assumes).

+## Shared Schedule Conflict Monitor

+I'd really like a program to warn me when a set of CalDAV URLs have a schedule conflict in the next month.
+My wife and I use CalDAV to have a constant view of both our schedules, but we're human and so miss conflicts anyway sometimes.

+I feel this must exist out there somewhere.
+I'm surprised it's not built into Google Calendar in some form, but it doesn't seem to be as of 2020-04-14.

 ## Open Source Calorie/Nutrient Tracker

 The FDA has a branded food products database that would be a decent baseline for "scan a UPC and add calories to the day".